Miles Davis: Legacy and influence

-In 2018, American rapper Q-Tip played Miles Davis in a theater production, My Funny Valentine.
+In 2018, American rapper Q-Tip played Miles Davis in a theater production titled My Funny Valentine.
 Q-Tip had previously played Davis in 2010.
-In 2019, the documentary Miles Davis: Birth of the Cool, directed by Stanley Nelson, premiered at the Sundance Film Festival.
-It was later released on PBS' American Masters series.
-Davis is the subject of the upcoming period romance film Davis & Juliette about his meeting Juliette Gréco in Paris in 1949.
+In 2019, the documentary Miles Davis: Birth of the Cool, directed by Stanley Nelson Jr., premiered at the Sundance Film Festival.
+It was later released on PBS's American Masters series.
+Davis is the subject of the upcoming period romance film Miles & Juliette about his meeting Juliette Gréco in Paris in 1949.
 In a statement to accompany the film's announcement, English musician and co-producer Mick Jagger regarded Davis as "inarguably one of the most influential and important musicians of the 20th Century."

 Davis has, however, been subject to criticism.
 In 1990, writer Stanley Crouch, a prominent critic of jazz fusion, labeled Davis "the most brilliant sellout in the history of jazz."
 A 1993 essay by Robert Walser in The Musical Quarterly claims that "Davis has long been infamous for missing more notes than any other major trumpet player."
-Also in the essay is a quote by music critic James Lincoln Collier who states that "if his influence was profound, the ultimate value of his work is another matter", and calls Davis an "adequate instrumentalist" but "not a great one".
+Also in the essay is a quote by music critic James Lincoln Collier, who states that "if his influence was profound, the ultimate value of his work is another matter", and calls Davis an "adequate instrumentalist" but "not a great one".
 In 2013, The A.V.
 Club published an article titled "Miles Davis beat his wives and made beautiful music".
 In the article, writer Sonia Saraiya praises Davis as a musician, but criticizes him as a person, in particular, his abuse of his wives.
 Others, such as Francis Davis, have criticized his treatment of women, describing it as "contemptible".

-In 2025 Reservoir Media acquired the rights to Davis' publishing catalog.
+In 2025, Reservoir Media acquired the rights to Davis's publishing catalog.

+In May and June 2026, BBC Radio 4 aired the series Legend: The Miles Davis Story, narrated by Clarke Peters.

+A BBC Proms concert in July 2026 celebrated the music of Davis, especially his collaborations with Gil Evans.
+The review by Julian Maynard-Smith on the website UK Jazz News included a full list of the music played and noted that the concert had been recorded for television.